Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 FAQs

-Can I use a longer thin cord if the load is small?
+Can I use a longer, thinner cord if the load is very small?

-Why does my motor fail to start through an extension cord?
+Why does my air compressor fail to start when plugged into the generator via an extension cord?

-Do I size cords from running watts or surge watts?
+Do I size cords based on running watts or surge watts?

 CTA

 Need to check generator load, startup surge, and practical wiring margins together?
-Use the WattSizing Calculator to plan safer, more reliable backup setups.
+Use the WattSizing Calculator to plan safer, more reliable backup setups and ensure your generator can handle the loads at the end of your extension cords.

 Share Article